 7. API 692 Enforces New Flowmeter Requirements

 While the vast majority of API 692 merely codifies best practices, one significant departure in system design is the requirement to include flowmeters in every supply line.
 Historically, there might have been limited flow monitoring of the seal gas stream, or none at all with the only flow meters being in the primary vent.
 The additional flow monitoring vastly improves the fidelity of the system and helps with diagnostics of seal performance anomalies in the field, by providing more information about the flows within the seal.

 8. Gas Conditioning Units (GCUs) Have Substantial New Requirements

 One of the leading causes of gas seal failure is improperly conditioned gas entering the seals.
 All gas must be both clean and dry, before it goes across seal faces.
 GCUs condition the gas protecting the seal.
 GCUs are typically made up of four items: filters (coalescing and separators), heaters, boosters, and coolers.
 The most significant change is that now these items should be considered as standard.
-Meaning that sufficient justification must be made by the system vendor not to include such feature as heaters and boosters.
+This means that sufficient justification must be made by the system vendor not to include such features as heaters and boosters.

 API 692 imposes a few new requirements on systems as described above, with the major changes involving monitoring requirements, and the requirements surrounding the gas conditioning unit.
-However, the standard does not require radical departure from what already exists.
-As with any new project, careful consideration should be taken to understand the real-world value of the design verses the cost of the initial purchase, considerations such as improved reliability and reduction of downtime due to unplanned maintenance should feature in such an assessment.
+However, the standard does not require a radical departure from what already exists.
+As with any new project, careful consideration should be taken to understand the real-world value of the design versus the cost of the initial purchase, considerations such as improved reliability and reduction of downtime due to unplanned maintenance should feature in such an assessment.